GursimarKSingh/ProjectEuler/README.md

     Given a postive number, find the largest prime factor of that number

     ex: input = 13195; 29 would be the largest prime factor

+Problem 4

+    A palindromic number reads the same both ways.
+The largest palindrome made from the product     of 2 two-digit numbers is 91 x 99 = 9009

+    the purpose of this problem is to find the largest palindrome frome the product of 2 three     digit numebers

+Problem 5

+.